Trading the headlines is often seen as a great way to get high returns and improve long-term portfolios. But, is it really worth the risk?

 The Bottom Line

 At the end of the day, we can conclude that big economic news may carry different meanings and profitability to each trader.
 It is possible to make successful trades during headlines, but it's not necessarily easy to do so, even for professionals.
-Aside from having a good strategy, the most important skill to have is to know which news releases you should trade.
 This means you need to be able to find key events that have a high chance to impact the markets.